 “Depending on the severity of clinical signs and the treatment option elected, prognosis for recovery can be as high as 95%,” adds Dr. DiVita.

 We strongly recommend visiting a veterinary neurologist as soon as possible to give your dog the best chance of recovery, as well as rule out several other neurological conditions that can look like cervical IVDD.
-Atlantoaxial (AA) instability, meningitis, diskospondylitis, syringomyelia, wobbler syndrome, and tumors can all cause signs of neck pain in dogs, but have very different treatment protocols and prognoses.
+Atlantoaxial (AA) instability, meningitis, discospondylitis, syringomyelia, wobbler syndrome, and tumors can all cause signs of neck pain in dogs, but have very different treatment protocols and prognoses.